 Pretend you're an old photographer, like O. Winston Link, or Ansel Adams.
 These two gods of black and white photography (and a print made by either can fetch quite a hefty sum of money these days) used a device called a light meter to help them judge their exposure.
 (There is another way of judging exposure-that's when someone whispers in our ear at a cocktail party, "You silly twit, your fly's come undone!").

 These light meters were nifty devices.
 You could use it to show how much light was falling on an object, light from the sun, and reflected

 All this brings back two points.
 Well, three.

-The first point is if we measure the output of a light at the source that gives us one thing.
+1. First is if we measure the output of a light at the source that gives us one thing.

-The second point is that we use an entirely different unit of measure if we are measuring the results of that light's output.
+2. Second is that we use an entirely different unit of measure if we are measuring the results of that light's output.

-The third point is the instructor is right off his trolley, isn't he?
+3. Third is the instructor is right off his trolley, isn't he?

 Now back to the book at the end of the ruler.